cfernan3/CSC510-Project/DESIGN/DESIGN.md

 8A.
 User decides to redo all questions.
 	1. Standup bot indiactes to the user that the process will be repeated.
 	2. The use case returns to step 4.

+#### 3) Edit the configuration of an existing standup

+Preconditions:
+Standup to be edited exists.

+Normal flow:
+Subflow 1.
+User wants to edit the standup duration.
+User sends a command to the Standup bot to modify the standup duration.
+Standup bot asks the user to provide a new duration.
+User responds with the new duration in minutes.
+Standup bot confirms the new duration.

+Subflow 2.
+User wants to add/edit a reminder before the standup closes.
+User sends a command to the Standup bot to modify the reminder.
+Standup bot asks the user to provide a new time for the reminder.
+User responds with a new time for the reminder.
+Standup bot confirms the new reminder time.

+Subflow 3.
+User(admin) wants to edit the participants for the standup.
+User(admin) sends a command to the Standup bot to modify the members in the standup group.
+Standup bot asks the user(admin) wants to add or delete a participant.
+User(admin) responds with the name of the participant.
+Standup bot confirms the new participant.

+Subflow 4.
+User(admin) wants to edit the standup questions.
+User(admin) sends a command to the Standup bot to modify questions.
+Standup bot asks the user(admin) to provide a new set of questions.
+User(admin) responds with the new question
+Standup bot confirms the new duration.

+Alternative flows:
+[S1, S2, S3, S4] If the user enters an invalid input then the Standup bot responds with an error message and terminates the subflow.

 ### **Design Sketches**